AlexanderShoshin/scala-1/README.md

 --output /training/spark/1
 ```
 **It is strongly recommended to define --executor-memory and --driver-memory flags when running on YARN.
 Otherwise your job may wait forever for resources allocation**

+## Results

+You can find screenshots of the application execution in /screenshots folder.